dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-transformation.md

 [!code-csharp[import the SyntaxFactory class](../../../../samples/csharp/roslyn-sdk/SyntaxTransformationQuickStart/ConstructionCS/Program.cs#StaticUsings "import the Syntax Factory class and the System.Console class")]

-You create **name syntax nodes** to build the tree that represents `using System.Collections.Generic;'. <xref:Microsoft.CodeAnalysis.CSharp.Syntax.NameSyntax> is the base class for four types of names that appear in C#.
+You create **name syntax nodes** to build the tree that represents `using System.Collections.Generic;`. <xref:Microsoft.CodeAnalysis.CSharp.Syntax.NameSyntax> is the base class for four types of names that appear in C#.
 You compose these four types of names together to create any name that can appear in the C# language:

 * <xref:Microsoft.CodeAnalysis.CSharp.Syntax.NameSyntax?displayProperty=nameWithType>, which represents simple single identifier names like `System` and `Microsoft`.
 * <xref:Microsoft.CodeAnalysis.CSharp.Syntax.GenericNameSyntax?displayProperty=nameWithType>, which represents a generic type or method name such as `List<int>`.